Regalia of the Pharaoh: Uraeus

 Head of the gilded wooden coffin of pharaoh Amenemope with uraeus on forehead, 21st dynasty, Egyptian Museum, Cairo.

 The word uraeus is the Latinized form of a Greek term derived from iâret, the Egyptian name for the cobra, which also means "to ascend, to rise, to stand up".
-This snake, ready to attack, is seen attached to the foreheads of gods, pharaohs and sometimes queens.
+This snake, ready to attack, is seen attached to the foreheads of gods, pharaohs, and sometimes queens.
 As a pharaonic insignia, the uraeus is an ornament attached to crowns (white, red, pschent) and headdresses (nemes, khepresh).
 The earliest depiction of the uraeus on a royal brow dates back to the reign of Den (1st Dynasty), on an ivory label showing the king stunning an enemy.
 The cobra is one aspect of the Eye of Ra, which can also take the form of a woman (the word eye is feminine in Egyptian) or a dangerous lioness.
 The function of the Uraeus is clear.
-This female snake is a powerful symbol of protection, power and benevolence.
-Attached to the pharaoh's forehead, the cobra spits venom fire at the kingdom's enemies.
+This female snake is a powerful symbol of protection, power, and benevolence.
+Attached to the pharaoh's forehead, the cobra spits venomous fire at the kingdom's enemies.
 The reptile thus assumes both aggressive and apotropaic power in the face of the evil forces of chaos.
 In the earliest royal scenes, the pharaoh was led by a courtier bearing a sign featuring the canine Wepwawet "The Way Opener", standing on all fours and accompanied by a protective uraeus.
 The serpent appeared alone on the Pharaoh's forehead when he was alive.
 In death, the sovereign wore the cobra and the vulture's head, namely Wadjet and Nekhbet, the two protective goddesses of the Egyptian Double Country.
 This was the case on Tutankhamun's anthropomorphic sarcophagus, his Ushabtis and his canopic jars.
 The foreheads of the Nubian pharaohs of the 25th dynasty featured two serpents, perhaps to symbolize their dual power, over the Nubia from which they came and over the Egypt they tried to conquer, without ever fully succeeding, in the Nile delta held by the 26th dynasty.